 In most societies throughout the world, siblings often grow up together, thereby facilitating the development of strong emotional bonds.
 Out of the many supposed siblings, I only have one who qualifies in the development of strong emotional bonds with me.
 My baby brother.

 I love him.
 I loved him since the first time I saw him, or rather, even when he was in my mother’s womb.
-I was little, only over three of age but I grew up with flashes of memories that I wished could be better if there were erased sometimes.
+I was little, only over three of age but I grew up with flashes of memories that I wished could be better if they were erased sometimes.
 I remember seeing my mom crying all the time, sometimes when she was alone in the bedroom, sometimes when she was on the phone with someone and some other times when dad was around.
 I remember feeling very helpless.
 All I could do was to bring tissue-paper or a cup of water to her so she could stop crying.
 Sometimes they worked but most times they did not.
 I was hoping maybe this little baby growing bigger and bigger in Mom’s womb would be out soon and we can think of what to do together.
 I thought, maybe Mom would be happier if we knew what to do for her.

 My little baby brother finally arrived.
 He was a beautiful baby.
 He was chubby, had dark and soft wavy hair, rosy cheeks, pouty red lips and very long curled-up eye-lashes.
 He had tiny hands and feet.
 I remember everyone loved him.
 I remember he knew who I was and liked me too.
 The house was suddenly flooded with more visitors from time to time, all coming to see him.
 The house was filled with more laughter, at least, for a while.
 Before long, Mom’s crying resumed and it became worse.
 There were not only sobbing and crying but wailing and screaming.
 The quarrels and fights between Mom and Dad became more and more frequent.
 I was less afraid because I was not alone.
 I would hold the tiny hand of my beautiful baby brother every night as we go to bed.
 It was really good to be not alone.
 We had lots of fun and laughter growing up together and I did not need any other friends because he was always around and I knew he adored me.
 He would do whatever I asked him to although it always ended up with him crying because I was too mischievous and he probably got hurt in the process somehow.